Buhovo, Bulgaria

 Buhovo (Бухово [ˈbuxovo]) is a town in western Bulgaria and a district within the Sofia Capital Municipality.
-Buhovo is located 15 km southeast of the center of the capital Sofia.
+Buhovo is located 24 km northeast of the center of the capital Sofia.

 History

 In prehistory, during the middle and late Neolithic (New Stone Age), Buhovo was located 1.5 kilometers east of its current location.
-Evidence of its previous occupants remains (potsherds, hammers, axes and awls), through which the event is dated.
+Evidence of its previous occupants remains (potsherds, hammers, axes, and awls), through which the event is dated.
 Back then the name of Buhovo was Ursul.

 In 1928 the "St. Nicholas" church was built.
 In 1938, with help from Germany, uranium deposits were developed.

 The village of Buhovo was declared a town with Decree 1942 of the State Council of the PRB of 09.04.1974 (Prom.
 SG.
 72 of 17.09.1974).